chpolste/flottplot/README.UI.md

 A UTC-based calendar with hourly resolution.
 Provides an input field that shows the currently selected date and a set of buttons to go a year/day/month/hour forward or backward in time.
 The user can enter a specific date into the input field in the format `yyyy-mm-dd hhZ`.
-If a date in this format is specified as the `init` argument, the calendar will start at this date, otherwise at midnight UTC of the current day.
+If a date in this format is specified as the `init` argument, the calendar starts at this date, otherwise at midnight (UTC) of the current day.
 With `hourstep`, the hourly resolution can be coarsened.
-E.g.: if data is only available at 0, 6, 12 and 18 UTC, set `hourstep=6`.
+E.g.: if data is only available at 0, 6, 12 and 18 UTC, set `hourstep` to `6`.

+Substitution references to a calendar element take up to two (optional) arguments.
-The format of the date can be customized during substitution with the argument.
+With the first argument, the formating of the value can be specified.
 The following substitutions are available:

 - `yyyy`: 4-digit year (e.g. 2020)
 - `mm`: 2-digit month (01-12)
 - `dd`: 2-digit day (01-31)
 - `hh`: 2-digit hour (00-23)

+The second argument can be used to apply an offset to the date of the calendar.
+This offset is specified in the form of a `+` or `-` sign which specifies the direction of the offset, a number that specifies the amount of offset and a unit which can be one of `y` (years), `m` (months), `d` (days) or `h` (hours).

+E.g., consider a calendar element named `name` whose current value is `2015-06-24 07Z`.
+A substitution pattern `{name:dd.mm.yyyy:+2d}` would result in the value `26.06.2015`.

 The following keybinding actions are available: `prevYear`, `nextYear`, `prevMonth`, `nextMonth`, `prevDay`, `nextDay`, `prevHour`, `nextHour`.